zoltanctoth/ceu-cloud-class/cloud_computing.md

 - In another step up, maybe we have two master databases, and even if data is only written to one of them, they communicate with each other to make sure the data gets replicated

 * * *

-### Layering and Summary
-- As difficult or foreign as these things can sometimes sound, we’re really just layering many layers on top of increaingly complicated ideas
-- At each step, the differences are really on just abstracting away common problems to make our code as accessible and efficient as possible
-- With all of this in mind, the idea is that we can use each of these layers and puzzle pieces to build better solutions to the challenges that arise in building our own site